top of page

 FRAMING FINE ART LANDSCAPE PHOTOGRAPHY

 The question you may be asking yourself is should I frame my artwork or display it frameless?
 I personally like using beautiful natural wood moldings from ROMA Moulding.
-This moulding has such rich texture and natural colors which accentuate the beauty of the photograph and compliment the style for an exclusive rich look.
-Every frame and liner that I personally build is for a 100% artisan product.
+This moulding has such rich texture and natural colors which accentuate the beauty of the photograph and compliment the style for an excellent display.

 A three or four inch wide frame that is combined with a seamless custom linen-wrapped liner makes for a fantastic combination.
 This combination of frame and liner draws focus to the photo and provides plenty of separation from the display environment.